-We knew we had to eat the Peruvian delicacy before we left Cusco.
+We knew we had to eat Peruvian guinea pig before we left Cusco, Peru.
 In fact, we refused to leave the country without trying cuy at least once.
-Luckily, great reviews led us to KusiKuy.
+Luckily, we found where to eat cuy in Cusco thanks to some great reviews we had read.
+Those reviews led us to KusiKuy, one of the best restaurants in Cusco.

 We had just gotten back from Machu Picchu and were pretty tired from the train ride from Aguas Calientes back to Cusco.
 It was around 9pm when we arrived at KusiKuy, still carrying our backpacks from the day’s adventures.
 Because we knew we were arriving late, we called ahead to place our order for cuy.
-We’d also read that it’s a good idea to call ahead anyways if you’re ordering the roasted cuy since it takes about an hour to cook.
+We’d read in the reviews that it was a good idea to call ahead if you were ordering the roasted guinea pig since it takes about an hour to cook.

 The restaurant itself was beautiful and very nicely decorated.
 It’s been owned by the same family for years and they actually live upstairs above the restaurant.